 Patients who suffer the following conditions along with a hiatal hernia may be required to undergo surgical repair:

-- Gastroesophageal reflux or GERD with symptoms including regurgitation, difficulty swallowing, and/or heartburn that is no longer responsive to acid-blocking medications.
+- Gastroesophageal reflux or GERD with symptoms including regurgitation, hoarseness, and/or heartburn that is no longer responsive to acid-blocking medications.

-- Strangulated hernia or obstruction – symptoms including the inability to have a bowel movement or pass gas, severe pain with eating, or persistent nausea and A strangulated hernia is an emergency situation, and often requires an emergency operation.
+- Strangulated hernia or obstruction – symptoms including abdominal pain, inability to have a bowel movement or pass gas, or persistent nausea and vomiting.
+A strangulated hernia is an emergency situation, and often requires an emergency operation.